 Jon McBride engaged in a complex tax evasion scheme involving offshore accounts wih the firm of Merrill Scott, and his failure to report their existence was related to his desire to avoid paying income taxes on his corporation’s profits.
 He had ample warnings regarding FBAR nonfilings, including promotional materials regarding his tax evasion scheme and a newspaper article his corporate accountant sent his way upon hearing of the plan.
 The record also shows that McBride lied to the IRS when they began to investigate his conduct.

 Almost all of our clients who have failed to file FBARs never intended to engage in tax evasion, lie to the government, or defy any law on the books.
 They’re in the position of being unaware of the filing requirement, not disregarding it.
-It’s easy for them, and us, to look at McBride’s hefty penalty—about the statutory maximum of 50% per account per year– and say that a tax evader “got what was coming to him.” (although we would never say that)
+It’s easy for them to look at McBride’s hefty penalty—about the statutory maximum of 50% per account per year– and say that a tax evader "got what was coming to him" (although we would never say that).